Our ProgramWe create a path to social and academic growth.

 Some children exhibit disruptive behavior due to underlying anxiety, frustration, ADHD, or other factors.
 Most classrooms are not set up to help these students effectively.
 At The Burkard School, our educator/behavior specialist model allows those students who need extra behavioral support to receive it in a consistent, patient, and loving way.

-Our behavior specialists have extensive experience dealing with challenging behaviors.
+Our behavior specialists have extensive experience and training dealing with challenging behaviors.
 Most importantly, they love what they do.
 They see the potential in each child and treat each child with respect, understanding, and sensitivity.
 We know that children work best in classrooms with consistent and clear expectations.
 Lots of positive reinforcement coupled with clear, kind boundaries empower students who might otherwise feel disregulated, unfocused, confused, or anxious in the classroom.

 At The Burkard School, we believe that understanding the underlying psychological drivers for your child’s behavior is key to unlocking his best self.
 Our Director of Social Emotional Learning, a Licensed Marriage and Family Therapist, works closely with our behavior specialists and our advising psychologists to tailor an intervention plan that is nuanced and targeted.